-BENJAMIN TAYLOR is the author, most recently, of a family memoir, The Hue and Cry at Our House.
-He has also published Proust: The Search, named a Best Book of 2016 by Thomas Mallon in The New York Times Book Review; Naples Declared: A Walk Around the Bay, named a Best Book of 2012 by Judith Thurman in The New Yorker; and two award-winning novels, Tales Out of School and The Book of Getting Even.
-He previously edited Saul Bellow: Letters, named a Best Book of 2010 by Michiko Kakutani in The New York Times and Jonathan Yardley in The Washington Post, and Saul Bellow: There Is Simply Too Much to Think About: Collected Nonfiction.
-A faculty member in the New School’s Graduate School of Writing, Taylor also teaches in the Graduate Writing Division of the School of the Arts at Columbia University.
-A past fellow and current trustee of the John Simon Guggenheim Memorial Foundation, he has recently been named president of the Edward F. Albee Foundation.
+Benjamin Taylor’s new memoir, Here We Are, is due from Penguin Books in May 2020.
+His previous memoir, The Hue and Cry at Our House, received the 2018 Los Angeles Times/Christopher Isherwood Prize and was named a New York Times Editors’ Choice; his Proust: The Search was named a Best Book of 2016 by Thomas Mallon in The New York Times Book Review; and his Naples Declared: A Walk Around the Bay was named a Best Book of 2012 by Judith Thurman in The New Yorker.
+He is also the author of two novels, Tales Out of School, winner of the 1996 Harold Ribalow Prize, and The Book of Getting Even, winner of a Barnes & Noble Discover Award.
+He edited Saul Bellow: Letters, named a Best Book of 2010 by Michiko Kakutani in The New York Times and Jonathan Yardley in The Washington Post, and Bellow’s There Is Simply Too Much to Think About: Collected Nonfiction, also a New York Times Editors’ Choice.
+His edition of the collected stories of Susan Sontag, Debriefing, was published by Farrar, Straus & Giroux in 2017.
+Taylor is a founding faculty member in the New School’s Graduate School of Writing.
+He is a past fellow and current trustee of the John Simon Guggenheim Memorial Foundation and serves as president of the Edward F. Albee Foundation.